MILES: 14 CUMULATIVE MILES: 85

 I got to Los Archos at around 2pm.

 Once in town, I decided to splurge and get a hotel room for the night!

 The guy gave me double room for the price of a single… about $45… NICE!!!

 Since I got into town early, I had time to blog & wash all my stinking clothes 🙂 .

 I had dinner at a nice restaurant in a hotel down the street (my hotel didn’t have a restaurant) and was invited to sit with a bunch of other pilgrims.
 They were doing the Camino in a different way… they used a booking company.
 They had all their reservations (in hotels) taken care of, their backpacks were taxied to each site and they were given a nice box lunch every morning.

-I’m going for the middle by staying at smaller (private) hostels and eat out.
+I’m going for the middle by staying at smaller (private) hostels for ~10 euros and eat out.
 But I will try the cheap way tomorrow.

 - It was really great to walk in the warm sun… It did a lot for the soul today.

 - Spending the night in the hotel was GREAT!!!
 It was a great experience:

 - No snoring